comfy-addons/comfy-station/README.md

 - **Multi-Instance Management**: Connect and manage multiple ComfyUI instances seamlessly. 🔗
 - **Intuitive UI**: Enjoy a user-friendly interface designed for both beginners and experts. ✨
-- **Workflow Scheduling**: Plan and schedule your rendering tasks for optimal resource use. 📅
 - **Real-Time Monitoring:** Track the progress and status of your tasks and connected ComfyUI nodes with real-time updates. 📊
 - **Advanced Image Handling**: Preview, and download your generated images with ease. 🖼️
 - **API Token Management**: Securely generate and manage API tokens for programmatic interaction. 🔑
-- **Open Source**: Contribute and customize your experience with an open-source tool. 🛠️
-- **Multi-language support**: Support EN and VI language. 🌍
 - **AI Suggestion for prompt**: Use integrated AI tool for better prompt. 🧙

 ## 👐 Contributing